+Our service

+Choice Customer Charter 3

+Complaints 4

-choice Contact the Choice Services Centre See page 2 for details About this book Our service Choice Customer Charter 3 Complaints 4 Involving tenants 5 Rents Rent and charges 7 Financial Inclusion 9 Rent arrears 10 Your tenancy Your tenancy 11
+Involving tenants 5

+Rent and charges 7 Financial Inclusion 9 Rent arrears 10
-Tenancy Agreement

-Who can live in my Any members of your immediate family may share your home and you can Moving in 17 home with me? take in lodgers as long as it does not cause overcrowding.
-In the letter we Household changes s 19 sent you when we offered you the tenancy we will have told you how many people are allowed to live in your home.
-You can sublet part of your home (but not all of it), but first you will Family break-up 21 need to get our approval in writing.
+Who can live in my home with me?

+Any members of your immediate family may share your home and you can take in lodgers as long as it does not cause overcrowding.
+In the letter we sent you when we offered you the tenancy we will have told you how many people are allowed to live in your home.

+You can sublet part of your home (but not all of it), but first you will need to get our approval in writing.
 You must always continue to live in your home as your only or main home.
-See Sub-letting and taking Your home in lodgers on page 15.
-Remember, you must include any income you receive from lodgers or subtenants in the information you give for Living in your home 23 claiming benefits or to HM Revenue and Customs for assessing tax.
-Flats and apartments 25 What if my household size changes?
-If your family increases, or you have relatives who want to come and Safety in the home 27 Size changes? live with you, you should let Choice Services Centre know.
+See Sub-letting and taking in lodgers on page 15.
+Remember, you must include any income you receive from lodgers or subtenants in the information you give for claiming benefits or to HM Revenue and Customs for assessing tax.

+What if my household size changes?

+If your family increases, or you have relatives who want to come and live with you, you should let Choice Services Centre know.
 If you need a larger home, you can apply for a transfer or look for someone to exchange homes with.
 See Applying to move on page 37.

-Improvements 29 Neighbours 31 What if I get married or have a new partner?
+What if I get married or have a new partner?

 If you get married or enter into a civil partnership or want to share your home with someone else during your tenancy, we may allow him or her to become a joint tenant.
 We will investigate their present housing situation before agreeing.
 See Joint tenancies on page 19.

-Anti-social behaviour and harassment 33 See Joint tenancies on page 19.
-Extra care services 35 Who can take over the tenancy when I die or leave the home?
+Who can take over the tenancy when I die or leave the home?

 If you have a joint tenancy, it will usually remain with the other tenant or tenants.
-Otherwise, your husband, wife, partner or other adult member of the family may have the right to take over the tenancy if they have Moving home been living with you.
+Otherwise, your husband, wife, partner or other adult member of the family may have the right to take over the tenancy if they have been living with you.
 See Passing on your tenancy on page 19.

-Applying to move 37 Can someone become a joint tenant with me?
-We will usually offer a joint tenancy to partners (whether you are married or not married, or in a civil partnership) or other family members at the beginning of a Moving out 39 a joint tenant with me tenancy.
+Can someone become a joint tenant with me?

+We will usually offer a joint tenancy to partners (whether you are married or not married, or in a civil partnership) or other family members at the beginning of a tenancy.
 This gives both partners equal rights and powers.
 See Joint tenancies on page 19.

-Useful information 41 What if I need If you are having difficulties living in your home, we can help you in a number Index 45 specialist help? of ways.
+What if I need specialist help?

+If you are having difficulties living in your home, we can help you in a number of ways.
 Contact the Choice Services Centre and discuss your needs with them.
 We will then look into what options are available to you in terms of services in your existing home or whether you could move to another more suitable home.
 See Extra care services on page 35.

+Your home '

+Living in your home 23

+Flats and apartments 25

+Safety in the home 27

+Improvements 29

+Neighbours 31

+Anti-social behaviour and harassment 33

+Extra care services 35

-Household chan ges
+Household changes